Health Care Benefits After Separating from the Military

 There are several ways to be eligible for VA health care benefits.
 Here are just a few (check with the VA for a personalized benefits counseling session to determine your eligibility, or visit the VA website):

-Returning Servicemembers (OEF/OIF/OND) – The VA has a program that offers VA health care for veterans for up to 5 years after they separate from the military if the veteran deployed for a contingency operation after Nov.
+Returning Servicemembers (OEF/OIF/OND) – The VA has a program that offers VA health care for up to 5 years after they separate from the military if they deployed for a contingency operation after Nov.
 11, 1998.
 Here is a quote from the VA website:

 “Veterans who served in a theater of combat operations after November 11, 1998, are eligible for an extended period of eligibility for health care for 5 years post discharge.”
 (Source).

-Members with a Service-Connected Disability: Those with a Service-Connected Disability should be eligible for VA health care.
+Members with a Service-Connected Disability: They should be eligible for VA health care.
 However, their eligibility may only extend to the condition for which they have a disability rating.
-Other coverage may require out of pocket expenses or may be submitted to another insurance plan for payment.
+Other coverage may require out-of-pocket expenses or may be submitted to another insurance plan for payment.
 Be sure to check with the VA to determine the scope of your eligibility.

-Other VA Health Care Eligibility: VA health care eligibility is based on many issues, including active duty military service, type of military discharge, service-connected disabilities, medical conditions incurred while in the service, location of service, and more.
+Other VA Health Care Eligibility: VA health care eligibility is based on several factors, including active-duty military service, type of military discharge, service-connected disabilities, medical conditions incurred while in service, location of service, and more.
 You can be eligible based on your service dates, deployments you served on, or other criteria.
 Here is the VA health care eligibility questionnaire.

 Low-Income Veterans: The VA offers health care for low-income veterans.
 A recent change in the law (2015) removed net worth limitations.
 The VA will now only consider a Veteran’s gross household income and deductible expenses from the previous year.
 The VA automatically determines the veteran’s income and deductible expenses by matching records with the Internal Revenue Service and Social Security Administration.
 This reduces the burden on the veteran to file an annual income eligibility form each year.

-Here is more information about VA Health Care Eligibility, and more information about enrolling in the VA health care system.
+Here is more information about VA Health Care Eligibility and about enrolling in the VA health care system.

 Civilian Health Care Options

-The following health insurance options are usually available to the general public but are worth exploring when you are making the transition from the military, or any time you need to renew your plan or look for a new health insurance provider.
+The following health insurance options are usually available to the general public and are worth exploring when you are transitioning from the military or any time you need to renew your plan or look for a new health insurance provider.

 Here are some health care options available to the general public:

-• Group and Individual Health Insurance – This includes employer-sponsored plans and plans that can be found through the Affordable Care Act.
+- Group and Individual Health Insurance – This includes employer-sponsored plans and plans available through the Affordable Care Act.

 Group and Individual Health Insurance